molenzwiebel/OriannaBot/README.md

 If everything is setup correctly, running `yarn start` will compile the typescript sources and start the bot with the specified config values.
 Note that you may not see any output, since Orianna uses `debug` which displays nothing by default.
 To see all debug messages, set your `DEBUG` environment variable to `orianna*`.

+If you are developing, you can use `yarn watch` to automatically compile typescript as you work.
+Note that if you make any changes to the translations, you will need to rebuild translations first.
+This can be done by simply running `build.js` in the translation folder.

 # License

 [MIT](http://opensource.org/licenses/MIT)